<?xml version="1.0" encoding="UTF-8" ?>

 &nbsp;</p>

-<hr style="clear: both"><p> This feed was drawn from the <b><a href="http://www.slef.org.uk/">Skye and Lochalsh Environment Forum</a></b> website</p>]]></content:encoded>
+<hr style="clear: both"><p> This feed was drawn from the <b><a href="https://www.slef.org.uk/">Skye and Lochalsh Environment Forum</a></b> website</p>]]></content:encoded>

-<guid isPermaLink="true">http://www.slef.org.uk/news/29-mar-2013-reptiles-and-amphibians-in-the-spotlight.asp</guid>
+<guid isPermaLink="true">https://www.slef.org.uk/news/22-apr-2026-volunteers-sought-for-the-dundreggan-rewilding-cen.asp</guid>

 </item>